exalted/mdwiki-seed/ll_CC/pages/documentation/kvm-related/kvm-building-vm.md

 virsh pool-list --all --details

 ## Steps to build the vm ##
-0. Pre check if libvirt is installed and enabled.
+0. To pre-check if libvirt is installed and enabled, type the following command

 1. Create the storage pool
 2. Name the vm domain